microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > In practice, chunks will likely contain many more nodes than in the illustration above

-> The chunking algorithm itself is outside the scope of this document.
-It has the constraints that:
+The implementation details of a chunking algorithm is outside the scope of this document.
+Many implementations are possible, and different applications might wish to choose one or another.
+All chunking algorithms have the constraints that:

  * All nodes in a chunk are contiguous
  * No two chunks intersect/overlap
  * Every node in the tree belongs to a chunk

+> Chunking algorithms might be deterministic, meaning that they always chunk the same tree in the same way for all clients, or they might be tunable depending on a specific client's judgment.
+Which approach makes the most sense depends on whether clients store chunks in memory or only long-term storage, and whether or not the chunking is performed by a single client or split up across multiple clients.

-These chunks are the smallest units of tree that can be individually read from storage or written to storage.
+The chunks produced by a chunking algorithm are the smallest units of tree that can be individually read from storage or written to storage.
 At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.

 > The chunk size is not _necessarily_ related to the blob size; multiple chunks could go into a blob, for example.
 But in practice, having the chunk size target the blob size and storing each chunk in its own blob simplifies things greatly.